TOAST-DOCS/WEB-Firewall/en/console-guide-self-penta.md

 <br>

 It is recommended to allow all outbound communication for the WAF *outbound rules as shown in [Table 2.
 Security Group Configuration Example].
 If specific outbound rules need to be allowed, refer to [Table 3.
-WAF Outbound List] below."
+WAF Outbound List] below.

 <br>